 The following is a sample of Gartner’s Toolkit: RFT Template for SD-WAN Products and Services suggested questions to consider.
 This template will help you create a decision map to make the right choice for your application.

-- What is your scale and architecture? (ie: minimum and maximum number of remote branches?)
-Consider network-based infrastructure (points of presence) and where and how you will host and connect the points of presence will be hosted and connected?
-How is resiliency achieved?
-How is direct internet access supported?
+- What is your scale and architecture? (i.e. minimum and maximum number of remote branches) Consider network-based infrastructure (points of presence) and where and how you will host and connect the points of presence.
+Consider how resiliency is achieved and how you will support direct internet access

 - How is management and orchestration capability delivered?

 - Consider your form factors for branch components and deployment options.
 For example, can they be delivered via physical appliance and/or software?
-Is the vendors' software available in leading public cloud provider catalogs?
+Is the vendor's software available in leading public cloud provider catalogues?

-- Application centricity – eg: how does the solution support cloud-based applications?
-Does the enterprise have to create its own gateways/hubs, or is the solution integrated into cloud services (both infrastructure as a service [IaaS] and SaaS)?
+- What is your application centricity?
+For example, how does the solution support cloud-based applications?
+Does the enterprise have to create its own gateways or hubs, or is the solution integrated into cloud services (both infrastructure as a service [IaaS] and SaaS)?

-- Price – consider three- and five-year total installation/hardware/software/licensing/service/support costs.
+- What are your price constraints?
+Consider three- and five-year total costs for installation, hardware, software, licensing, service, and support.
 What level of visibility and security is available?